 Ad D: From a literal reading, the devolution to poverty is a comprehensible detail because the doctor’s bills exceed the financial capacity of the patient.
 But this element is also strong given a political interpretation.
 The Jewish people has suffered decades of harsh Roman taxes, pushing a lot of people into poverty, and the greed of the Neronian procurators even increased the financial and social problems of broad segments of society.

 Ad E: The downward political and social spiral in Palestine in the decades before the rebellion has been clearly depicted by Josephus.
 Rebellious activity rose together with social disintegration and widespread despair, culminating in the great rebellion of 66 CE.

 My political reading of this fragment yields the following unveiled description of the political situation in Palestine that caused the great revolt:

 ‘The Jewish people has suffered for 12 years under the Roman emperor Nero.
 While one would expect that governors take good care of their subjects, our people has suffered a lot from the successive incompetent and greedy Roman procurators Nero sent to us.
 Our country has bled dry, poverty has been continuously increasing over the years.
 We all saw the rapid and steep decline of our country.’

-As I did not read all literature on this fragment, maybe I only repeat an existent interpretation.
-If so, I would be glad to receive references to existing literature.
+As I did not read all the literature on this fragment, I may be repeating an interpretation that already exists .
+If so, I would be grateful to receive references to existing literature.